top of page

 HeadShot_Experimental.jpg

 Nevertheless, I graduated successfully in 1964.
-I couldn't attend college due to cost – I simply had to find work and earn money.
-Venturing out in Manhattan with my portfolio of illustrations and graphic designs in hand, I found some part-time work in small advertising agencies that lasted about two years.
+Due to the cost, I couldn't attend college—I simply had to find work and earn money.
+Venturing out to Manhattan with my portfolio of illustrations and graphic designs in hand, I found some part-time work in small advertising agencies that lasted about two years.
 Then, I could parlay that experience into a full-time position as a book designer at Macmillan Publishing.
-I launched my first graphic design business," Creative Publishing Concepts," located in Manhattan within a few years.
+I launched my first graphic design business," Creative Publishing Concepts," in Manhattan within a few years.

-My career in graphic design and fine art has been greatly influenced by an amalgam of family, colleagues, authors, artists, friends, educators, and the vast resources in New York City.
-In graphics, I was and am inspired by Josef Albers and Paul Rand's work and design principles and in paintings by Modigliani, Matisse, Picasso, De Kooning, and Warhol.
+My graphic design and fine art career has been greatly influenced by an amalgam of family, colleagues, authors, artists, friends, educators, and the vast resources in New York City.
+In graphics, I was inspired by Josef Albers and Paul Rand's work and design principles and paintings by Modigliani, Matisse, Picasso, De Kooning, and Warhol.

 One of my most rewarding professional experiences was a painting commission in 2005 to raise money for Hurricane Katrina victims.
 Nancy Sciotto, Vice President of Operations at the National Electrical Manufacturers Representative Association (NEMRA), commissioned the work.
 The original painting "Play Ignorant" was auctioned in New Orleans.
-The auction price and prints' sales were donated to the Habitat for Humanity/New Orleans to build a home in the Musician's Village.
-'It was a great privilege to be part of this effort.' " This event and the sale of the posters were handled by Don Bennett.
+The auction price and print sales were donated to Habitat for Humanity/New Orleans to build a home in the Musician's Village.
+'It was a great privilege to be part of this effort, and Don Bennett handling this event and the sale of the posters.

 NewOrleans-PresavationBand_Ed.jpg